erwinfab/configure-ad/README.md

 I verified the success of the automation by logging into **Client-1** using one of the newly generated accounts, confirming that domain-wide authentication and folder redirection were functioning correctly.

+* PowerShell Script
 <img width="768" height="568" alt="image" src="https://github.com/user-attachments/assets/1a888595-c5bd-41e1-a90a-aa5fbc048120" />
 <br/>

+* Usersnames and passwords placed into the employees OU after script execution.
 <img width="623" height="324" alt="image" src="https://github.com/user-attachments/assets/cf4cc37e-9216-4f13-b8ab-1d8e70480e0a" />

 ---